kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

         return cls()
 ```

-`from __future__ import annotations` can also be useful when a type hint is used before a type is defined in a file.
+`from __future__ import annotations` must be imported at the top of the file before any other imports.
+It can also be useful when a type hint is used before a type is defined in a file.
 Here, `TreeHouse` is
 defined after `Yurt`.
 However, `Yurt` uses `Treehouse` in a type hint so we must use the import to avoid a runtime error:

 ```python